Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 The easiest way to tell which category you need

-When to use Return Signals with Attentive / Postscript / Klaviyo
+When to use Signals with Attentive / Postscript / Klaviyo

 This is the common “best stack” outcome: